 Midi 57 Restaurant & Bar opened its doors at Jalan Bangkung on the 22 June 2012, exactly three weeks after Madisons.
 Both are Italian eateries, with the former’s kitchen run by an Italian chef while the latter energized by an Australian chef.
 I was just finishing lunch at 2pm last Thursday when I was called in to do a food shoot at 7pm over at Midi 57.

-In spite of the short notice, I managed to make it there on time to setup outside just beside the wood-fire pizza-making station.
+In spite of the short notice for this food photography assignment, I managed to make it there on time to setup outside just beside the wood-fire pizza-making station.
 It was uncomfortably hot of course.

 I maintained the same settings throughout; 1/200 sec, f/8 @ ISO 100, with one small soft box key light at my high frontal 2 o’clock position, and another gridded strobe shot through a transparent giant reflector to camera left at 10 o’clock position.